Margaret Collins Stoop is an award winning composer whose

 education at the age of sixteen with a scholarship to the preparatory

 division of the Mannes College of Music.
-In 1989, she graduated from
+She graduated from

 Smith College cum laude, with the special distinction of High Honors in Music for her thesis, On the Horizontal and Vertical in Selected Works by Schoenberg and Webern.